exoplatform/jcr/applications/product-patches/as/jetty/exo-readme.txt

 In Unix environment

-* "./eXo-ispn.sh" to launch eXo JCR with the configuration for Infinispan
+* "./eXo.sh" to launch eXo JCR with the configuration for Infinispan
-* "./eXo-jbc.sh" to launch eXo JCR with the configuration for JBoss Cache

 In Windows environment

-* "eXo-ispn.bat" to launch eXo JCR with the configuration for Infinispan
+* "eXo.bat" to launch eXo JCR with the configuration for Infinispan
-* "eXo-jbc.bat" to launch eXo JCR with the configuration for JBoss Cache